jbo-tech/cloud-bursting/README.md

 - The cloud instance is temporary and will be destroyed
 - Your actual media files stay in S3, only metadata is downloaded
 - Make a backup of your local Plex database before importing

-## 📝 License

-MIT License - See [LICENSE](LICENSE) file

-## 🙏 Acknowledgments

-- Built for low-power home servers
-- Inspired by cloud bursting concepts
-- Uses Scaleway for affordable compute
-- Compatible with any S3-compatible storage

----

-**Questions?** Open an issue or reach out!

-**Save money, save time, keep your home server cool! 🎉**